Patelso9/Portfolio-Sonali/README.md

 # Portfolio-Sonali

 Welcome to my portfolio!

+## Description

 This is the homepage of all my software development work.

-## Description

-Created as our 1st project in the Rutgers software development bootcamp, this portfolio will serve as the main repositpry for all my major projects.
-Projects currently referenced in the portfolio are out dated abd used to fill space.

 ## Links